scb261/TachiyomiSY/README.md

 ## FAQ

-[See Tachiyomi FAQ](https://tachiyomi.org/) for questions related to Tachiyomi.
+See [Tachiyomi help center](https://tachiyomi.org/help/) for FAQ related to Tachiyomi and troubleshooting problems.
 If you have any questions related to TachiyomiXZM - you can contact me on Discord - scb261#3238 (though I may answer with some delay).

 ## TODO